-REHB713 Goal setting & the therapeutic relationship A journey through contemporary theory, evidence, & application of person-centred goal setting to clinical practice – enhance service user motivation; address ethical issues; strengthen rehabilitation plans.
+- REHB 713 Goal setting and the therapeutic relationship A journey through contemporary theory, evidence, & application of person-centred goal setting to clinical practice – enhance service user motivation; address ethical issues; strengthen rehabilitation plans.

 Each paper runs for one half of the year, between March and November.
 Typically the course involves 8–12 hours of work (reading, writing, thinking and discussion) each week.

 This Certificate can lead to further postgraduate study.
 Students who successfully complete the Certificate may then go on to complete the Postgraduate Diploma in Rehabilitation (PGDipRehab), using the PGCertRehab papers towards this higher qualification.